Browse by Midwife Items

 MEDICINES WHICH MAY BE PRESCRIBED BY AUTHORISED MIDWIVES

 From 1 September 2010, midwives endorsed to prescribe under state or territory legislation can apply for approval as PBS prescribers (authorised midwives).
-Information for midwives to become authorised PBS prescribers is available from the Department of Human Services.
+Information for midwives to become authorised PBS prescribers is available from Services Australia.

 The medicines listed for prescribing by authorised midwives are identified by ‘MW’ in the PBS Schedule.
 Midwives must not write PBS prescriptions for other medicines.

 PBS prescribing by midwives is limited by state and territory prescribing rights.
 It is also contingent on a prescriber being an authorised midwife and having collaborative arrangements in place, as required by amendments to the National Health Act 1953.

 The Pharmaceutical Benefits Advisory Committee (PBAC) is responsible for making recommendations to the Minister for Health regarding medicines for prescribing by authorised midwives.

 Some medicines are included in more than one section of the Schedule, and for more than one prescriber type.
 For a prescription to be eligible for subsidy, prescribers must ensure that they prescribe under the PBS only those medicines, and in accordance with the restrictions, listed for their prescriber type.
 Listing details for the same product may differ between sections and different PBS item codes apply for each prescriber type.